primaza/primaza/README.md

 ### The Solution

+- Separated logical environments that can span across different kubernetes clusters
 - An automatically collated Catalog that appropriately exposes available Services to Applications
 - Leverages industry best practices to securely deliver service endpoint data to applications
 - A platform that enables hybrid cloud services consumption in a portable, secured and scalable way